kwsportracing/site/docs/dates.md

 Season Pass ($900): Select all dates below and receive a discount of 15%

-Double Down ($540): Select any 2 Mondays and and 2 Fridays/Saturday and receive a discount of 10%
+Double Down ($540): Select any 2 Mondays and any 2 Fridays/Saturday and receive a discount of 10%

 ## Book Your Track Day